Northwest African Troop Carrier Command

 The Northwest African Troop Carrier Command (NATCC) was a combined British-U.S. air command of the Second World War.

-It was a sub-command of the Northwest African Air Forces which itself was a sub-command of the Mediterranean Air Command (MAC).
+It was a sub-command of the Northwest African Air Forces which was a sub-command of the Mediterranean Air Command (MAC).
 These new Allied air force organizations were created at the Casablanca Conference in January 1943 to promote cooperation between the British Royal Air Force (RAF), the American United States Army Air Forces, and their respective ground and naval forces in the North African and Mediterranean Theater of Operations (MTO) during the Second World War.
-Effective from February 18, 1943, the NATCC and other MAC commands existed until December 10, 1943 when MAC was disbanded and the Mediterranean Allied Air Forces (MAAF) were established.
+Effective February 18, 1943, the NATCC and other MAC commands existed until December 10, 1943 when MAC was disbanded and the Mediterranean Allied Air Forces (MAAF) were established.
 Brigadier General Paul Williams was the commander of NATCC.

 The components of NATCC at the time of the Allied invasion of Sicily (codenamed "Operation Husky") on July 10, 1943 are illustrated below.